Xiaohu FEV

-The Xiaohu FEV (FEV stands for Family Electric Vehicle) (小虎FEV), also known as the Mullen I-Go, is an electric city car produced by Henan Henrey Shiying Vehicle.
+The Xiaohu FEV (Family Electric Vehicle) (小虎FEV), also known as the Mullen Go, is an electric city car produced by Beijing Henrey Automobile Technology.

 Overview

 Mullen Technologies unveiled a rebadged version in October 2022, which includes a 16.5 kWh battery pack that provides 124 mi of range in the New European Driving Cycle.

 In 2022, the Xiaohu FEV received an update, gaining more autonomy.

 Powertrain

 The battery powers a 46 hp electric motor and allows the vehicle to reach a top speed of 62 mph.